Ahmed-Alquwaie/Vehicle-Speed-Estimation/README.md

 8. Convert displacement into real-world distance.
 9. Estimate vehicle speed.
 10. Display the estimated speed and save the processed output video automatically.

+**The following diagram illustrates the overall processing pipeline:**

                                     Video
                                       ↓